Jan 27, 2012

-I always say to people that they should put procrastination off until tomorrow!
-I think most people procrastinate – it’s a strategy many of us use to put off doing the stuff we need to get done but are afraid we will fail or succeed at.
+I think most people procrastinate.
+It’s a strategy many of us use to put off doing the stuff we need to get done but are afraid we will fail or succeed at.
+This procrastination video Tales of Mere Existence describes what we sometimes do brilliantly.

 I was checking out paper.li, a great resource to publish a niche online newspaper about your interest if you are on Twitter and very simple to set up, when I came across this brilliant framed poster.